8 min read

 The resulting chatbot provided a user-friendly messaging interface, which gave customers a guide price, before working through a more detailed conversation to understand their preferences for different product features, in order to provide them with a more precise quote.

 The chatbot was hosted on the Bupa UK website and available to around half of customers visiting the website during the pilot.
 It provided access to additional information, to help the customer better understand the product features.
-The chatbot gave further insights into Bupa's customers, giving them the opportunity to express detailed feedback in real-time.
-The rapid development, integration, and iteration of the chatbot saw a much faster product development cycle than usual.
+The chatbot gave further insights into Bupa's customers, giving them the opportunity to express detailed feedback in real time.
+The chatbot's rapid development, integration, and iteration saw a much faster product development cycle than usual.